harryportal/WorkflowEngine/README.md

 We continue by adding actions and conditional nodes to determine if the actions downstream should be executed.
 ##

-Below is a list of supported triggers, actions and conditional nodes
+Below is a list of supported triggers, actions and conditional nodes(case sensitive!)

 Actions:

+- SendEmail
+- AddToList
+- WebinarAutoRegister
+- RemoveFromList
+- EjectfromJourney
+- Adddelay

+Conditionals:

 ##